All Episodes

 The Idaho statesman loves this because they can get a Republican.

-And and Jane was right.
+And Jane was right.

 I mean, Craig does have a pretty good voting record, very strong on Second Amendment and all that sort of thing.

-Uh so the media are are once again focusing on Craig, and when they ought to be, and maybe they will this time, but Snurley doesn't think so.
+And when they ought to be, and maybe they will this time, but Snerley doesn't think so, maybe they'll finally go after the no controlling legal authority.

 Remember the White House coffees during the Clinton administration?

-Al Gore stood up there and said, There's no controlling legal authority.
+Al Gore stood up there and said, there's no controlling legal authority.

 Really?